wazuh/wazuh-documentation/source/user-manual/registering/index.rst

 Registering agents
 ===========================

-Next, we describe how this process work and more specifically the different methods you can use to register agents against Wazuh server.
+Next, we describe how this process works and more specifically the different methods you can use to register agents against the Wazuh server.

 .. topic:: Contents